YueJack/docker-volume-vsphere/docs/features/shared-volumes-with-NFS.md

-# Supporting shared volumes with vSphere Docker Volumes
+# Supporting NFS shared volumes with vDVS

 ## Requirements
-* Developer should able to use externally managed NFS share as “shared docker volume” using “vsphere” volume driver.
+* Developer should be able to use externally managed NFS share as “shared docker volume” using “vsphere” volume driver.
 * This allows them to use NFS directories as docker volumes using Docker APIs, Compose etc
-* Extend the vSphere Docker Volume plugin to support NFS shared volumes and mutliple readers/writers access
+* Extend the vSphere Docker Volume plugin to support NFS shared volumes and multiple readers/writers access
 * Volumes are accessible on multiple docker hosts running on  multiple ESX hosts in a Docker swarm
 * Allow admin to specify what remote dirs are managed by the plugin
 * Support all current docker volume plugin API for shared volumes